FluxML/Flux.jl/docs/src/index.md

 # Flux

+*...
+Initialising Photon Beams ...*

 Flux is a machine learning library, implemented in Julia.
 In a nutshell, it simply lets you run normal Julia code on a backend like TensorFlow.
-It also provides many conveniences for doing deep learning in particular.
+It also provides many conveniences for doing deep learning.

 This gives you great flexibility.
 You can use a convenient Keras-like API if you want something simple, but you can also drop down to straight mathematics, or build your own abstractions.
 You can even use Flux's utilities (like optimisers) with a completely different backend (like [Knet](https://github.com/denizyuret/Knet.jl)) or mix and match approaches.